 Disclosure of a person's health status without their consent is not justified where the observance of standard infection control precautions makes disclosure unnecessary.
 However, disclosure may be warranted to prevent or lessen a threat to life or wellbeing of a person, or to lessen a threat to public health or safety.
 A health care worker may have suffered a needle-stick injury in circumstances where there is a real risk of transmission and it is not possible to conceal the identity of the source patient who has refused to consent to disclosure.
 A practitioner may form the view that a third party may be at risk of contracting a notifiable disease because of their patient's actions.
 In such instances, law and/or policy may authorise or permit a practitioner to report this to their health department or take other action.

-Finally, under section 108 of the ACT Public Health Act 1997, responsible persons may advise the chief health officer where a patient with a notifiable condition refuses to advise contacts, and be authorised to inform contacts.
+Finally, under section 108 of the ACT Public Health 1977 responsible persons may advise the Chief Health Officer where a patient with a notifiable condition refuses to advise contacts and be authorized to inform contacts.
 Departments may also have protocols in place specifically addressing what is to happen when it is believed that a person living with HIV is placing others at risk.